Student Farmers has some ambitions goals that are achievable with strength in numbers.

 4: Develop a social media presence to create increased awareness about the opportunities for students to engage in indoor and outdoor farming.

-5: Encourage as many students as possible to join Student Farmers from the over 16 million high school students and 19 million college students in the U.S. To reach this goal Student Farmers is working on outreach that includes connecting with school life science teachers as well as environmental clubs at high schools and colleges.
+5: Encourage as many students as possible to join Student Farmers from the over 15 million high school students and 18 million college students in the U.S. To reach this goal, Student Farmers is working on outreach that includes connecting with school life science teachers as well as environmental clubs at high schools and colleges.
+We hope that the students can benefit directly and that some may join Student Farmers to help promote the advantages of home farming to adults ranging from health enthusiasts to senior citizens.
+The larger impact on the “non” health enthusiasts will hopefully come from overall increased awareness.